mbagg4152/protein-flavonoid-thesis-project/README.md

 ---
 ## `protein/pdb_parsing.py`
 This program reads in a `JSON` file of PDB IDs and then appends the IDs to the end of a specific URL in order to download each desired PDB or mmCIF file.
 This is just one of the program options.
-The program can also run calculations on
+The program can also run calculations on specific PDB structures and is currently set up in a menu-like fashion.
+The options include:
+- finding the distance between two atoms

 When a PDB ID + the desired file extension (`.pdb`, `.xml`, `.cif`) is appended to the simple partial URL `https://files.rcsb.org/view/`, the program can then call `urllib.request.urlretrieve(url, file_path)`,  where `file_path` is the name of the file that  `urllib` will save the web page content to.